Bridgeland Stability on Threefolds -- Some Wall Crossings: Examples in Bridgeland Stability

-By Theorem \ref{thm:first_wall_general} we know that $M_0 = \emptyset$, that $M_1$ is smooth, projective and irreducible and that the Hilbert scheme occurs at the beginning of the path.
-The main result in \cite{PS85} is that this Hilbert scheme has exactly two smooth irreducible components of dimension $12$ and $15$ that intersect transversally in a locus of dimension $11$.
+By Theorem \ref{thm:first_wall_general} we know that $M_0 = \emptyset$, that $M_1$ is smooth, projective, and irreducible and that the Hilbert scheme occurs at the end of the path.
+The main result in \cite{PS85} is that this Hilbert scheme has exactly two smooth irreducible components of dimension $12$ and $15$ that intersect transversely in a locus of dimension $11$.
 The $12$-dimensional component $M_2$ contains the space of twisted cubics as an open subset.
 The $15$-dimensional component $M'_3$ parametrizes plane cubic curves with a potentially but no necessarily embedded point.
 Moreover, the intersection parametrizes plane singular cubic curves with a spatial embedded point at a singularity.
 In particular, those curves are not scheme theoretically contained in a plane.

-Strictly semistable objects at the biggest wall are given by extensions of $\OO(-1)$, $\II_{Q/V}(-4)$.
+Strictly semistable objects at the biggest wall are given by extensions of $\OO(-1)$, $\II_{Q/V}(-3)$.
 For an ideal sheaf of a curve this can only mean that there is an exact sequence

-This can only exist if $C \subset V$ scheme theoretically.
-Therefore, the first wall does only modify the second component.
-The moduli space of objects $\II_{Q/V}(-4)$ is the incidence variety of points in the plane inside $\P^3 \times (\P^3)^{\vee}$.
+This can only exist, if $C \subset V$ scheme theoretically.
+Therefore, the last wall only modifies the second component.
+The moduli space of objects $\II_{Q/V}(-3)$ is the incidence variety of points in a plane inside $\P^3 \times (\P^3)^{\vee}$.
 In particular, it is smooth and of dimension $5$.
-A straightforward computation shows $\Ext^1(\OO(-1), \II_{Q/V}(-4)) = \C$.
-That means at the first wall the irreducible locus of extensions $\Ext^1(\II_{Q/V}(-4), \OO(-1)) = \C^{10}$ is contracted onto a smooth locus.
-Moreover, for each sheaf $\II_{Q/V}(-4)$ the fiber is given by $\P^9$.
+A straightforward computation shows $\Ext^1(\OO(-1), \II_{Q/V}(-3)) = \C$.
+That means at this wall the irreducible locus of extensions $\Ext^1(\II_{Q/V}(-3), \OO(-1)) = \C^{10}$ is contracted onto a smooth locus.
+Moreover, for each sheaf $\II_{Q/V}(-3)$ the fiber is given by $\P^9$.
 This means the contracted locus is a divisor.
 By a classical result of Moishezon \cite{Moi67} any proper birational morphism $f: X \to Y$ between smooth projective varieties such that the contracted locus $E$ is irreducible and the image $f(E)$ is smooth is the blow up of $Y$ in $f(E)$.
 Therefore, to see that $M'_3$ is the blow up of $M'_2$ we need to show that $M'_2$ is smooth.